ParksDivision/google_alerts_ai_filter/README.md

 - **Type Safety**: Uses Zod for runtime validation and TypeScript for compile-time safety
 - **Batch Processing**: Handle large datasets efficiently
 - **Interactive Reports**: Filter and sort results with interactive HTML exports
+- **One-Command Execution**: Process everything from RSS feeds to HTML dashboard in a single command

 ## Installation